Dameon1/liri-node-app/README.md

 This liri node app makes use of 'npm packages and an API's' from Twitter, Spotify, and OMDB.

-A user can enter in a <node liri.js> command that is in "()" in the the terminal with the following returns that follow.
+A user can enter in one of the following commands after a <node index.js> command that is in following "()" in the the terminal and will get the following returns.

-1. (my-tweets), uses the [node-twitter-api], which can be found here (https://apps.twitter.com/app/new)
+1. (tweets), uses the [node-twitter-api], which can be found here (https://apps.twitter.com/app/new)

    Returns the last 20 tweets along with the date and time they were created.